OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Adding Infrastructure to Octopus Deploy

-This section of the Workshop, will be led by a presentation so please follow on-screen.
+This section of the Workshop, will be led by a presentation, so please follow on-screen.

 * Create 4 Web Apps using ARM Template.
 (1 x Development, 1 x Test & 2 x Production)
 * Create 1 Bastion box using Server ARM Template